 Or you could be investigating and applying for grants and funds from other bodies, where you’ll need to be good at research and written communications.

-A role in a charitable organisation can be as demanding and frustrating as any private or public sector job.
+A career in the charity sector can be as demanding and frustrating as any private or public sector career.
 But knowing that you’re making a difference and working with others committed to the same cause, can be both inspiring and rewarding.